learn-co-curriculum/python-dictionaries-lab/README.md

 ### Introduction

-In this lesson, we'll use our knowledge of dictionaries to retrieve data about various cities.
+Now that we know about dictionaries in Python, it is time to practice using them.
+In this lesson, we'll use our knowledge of dictionaries to retrieve and assign data about various cities.

 ### Objectives